finkeljos/Ewalder.jl/docs/src/index.md

 where $r$ is the separation distance, and $\epsilon_0$ is a physical constant (the vacuum permittivity).
 For a system with multiple charges, the total Coulomb energy is a sum of all such pair interactions.
-A frequent goal is to estimate bulk material properties using computers simulations at much smaller scales.
+A frequent goal is to estimate bulk material properties using computer simulations at much smaller scales.
 Here, it is very effective to impose periodic boundary conditions on the finite size simulation volume.
 Doing so effectively creates infinitely many copies (image charges) of the charges present in the original, finite size system.